pivotx/corebundle/Resources/doc/message_to_developers.md

 we were not smart enough to implement it or we had very specific feature set in mind which was easier to re-invent for the moment.
 As this CMS matures we would like to contribute more to all the projects so that we can integrate them properly in a future version.

+The current code is full of **@todo** marking with a description of what is still supposed to be done about it.
+This doesn't mean 'the rest is finished', but it does give priority or leave hints on what should be done.

 To all developers
 -----------------